nozomi-75/ColorCursor/README.md

 # ColorCursor

+> The converted output of this script are not used by Snap or Flatpak packages.
+You would have to package the theme on your own.

 A collection of scripts to download and convert Windows cursor assets into Linux-compatible themes.
 This repository includes tools for general asset conversion and a specialized script for downloading and converting **Project Sekai** cursor assets.

 Special thanks to `safeusernameig`.